-If you’re ever in the Midwest, be sure to check out Cahokia Mounds State Historic Site – it’s a fascinating and underrated archaeological site that offers a unique glimpse into America’s past.
+When visiting the Midwest, you must check out Cahokia Mounds State Historic Site – a fascinating and underrated archaeological site offering a unique glimpse into America’s past.

-Cahokia Mounds are located just a short drive from downtown St. Louis, Missouri, and it’s well worth a visit if you’re in the area.
-The site includes more than 80 mounds, which were built by the Mississippian people between 1050 and 1250 AD.
+Cahokia Mounds is just a short drive from downtown St. Louis, Missouri, and it’s well worth a visit if you’re in the area.
+The site includes more than 80 mounds built by the Mississippian people between 1050 and 1250 AD.

 - How big are the Cahokia Mounds?

 - How many mounds are at the Cahokia Mounds site?